 Trim Excess Beading Wire From the Wire Tail

 At this point, you can use wire cutters to trim the beading wire tail.
 How short you trim it is a matter of preference.
 Theoretically, if you use a proper size of crimp and close it securely with the pliers, you safely can trim the wire tail up against the crimp.
 This should not make the crimp more prone to slipping.

 However, many beaders prefer to leave an inch or so of wire tail and hide that tail within their beads.
 This gives the crimp a little extra room to slip if it becomes loose, without falling off the strand entirely.

 In the example, I decided to trim the wire tail all the way up against the crimp.

 Many people find these crimp steps tedious and difficult.
-There are newer crimp tools like the Om Tara that make these multiple steps unnecessary.
+Crimp tools such as the Omtara that make these multiple steps unnecessary.

 11 of 19